Who We Are

-The Civil Citation Network hopes to inform about and link juvenile and adult pre-arrest diversion initiatives across the country to build the knowledge base on this intervention, document accomplishments, and build evaluation data that documents value and supports the expansion of these initiatives.
+The Civil Citation Network provides information about juvenile and adult pre-arrest diversion initiatives across the country to build the knowledge base on this intervention, document accomplishments and build evaluation data that documents value and supports the expansion of these initiatives.

 The Civil Citation Network was created after the success of both juvenile and adult pre-arrest diversion programs in Leon County, Florida.
 The Civil Citation Network is funded by a modest grant from the DISC Village Foundation.
 DISC Village is a comprehensive behavioral health service provider that operates juvenile and adult pre-arrest diversion programs.

 Gary A. Roberts, Esq. is the Chairman of the Board of Directors for the Civil Citation Network.

 In 1992, he moved to Tallahassee, Florida to attend Florida State University College of Law and received his Juris Doctorate Degree in 1995.
 During law school, Attorney Roberts worked as an intern in the Public Defender’s Office in Philadelphia, PA, the General Counsel’s Office at Florida A&M University, and in the State Attorney’s Office for the Second Judicial Circuit.
 He also served as Vice President of the Black Law Students Association.